 School Council Elections:

-- School Council Members will be elected each year and serve a term of one academic year from the June until June.
-(The exception being 2015-2016).
-Each class will elect two children representing each year from 2 – 6.
+- School Council Members will be elected each year and serve a term of one academic year from October until July.
+Each class will elect two children representing each year from Year Two through to Year Six.
 Children will offer themselves for election but will need to consider their ‘manifesto’ and make a speech to persuade their class to vote for them.

-- The election and campaigns will be launched in an assembly.
+- The election and campaigns will be launched during Parliment Week in an assembly.
 This will be followed by secret ballots in each class through a ballot paper.
 Once counted, the winners will be announced in another assembly.

 - Where possible the elections will link to National and local events.
 In addition, they will link to the curriculum to enable children a ‘real’ reason to write and provide opportunities to discuss and consider elements of British values.